Stairlift Prices: Your Complete 2024 Guide to Stairlift Costs

 Second hand stair lifts are more affordable and are a good option on a budget.
 You can save 30-40% of the cost of a stairlift by purchasing a reconditioned model.
 We only recondition the best quality second hand stairlifts and offer a 2 year warranty on them.

-Warrantee Terms & Conditions
+Warranty Terms & Conditions

-All our reconditioned stairlifts have a 2 year warrantee.
+All our reconditioned stairlifts have a 2 year warranty.
 This means you’re covered for parts, labour and call out charges for a period of 2 years.
 So, should anything go wrong with your stairlift, you won’t get hit by any additional costs.
 Our business has been built on customer satisfaction and we take this very seriously.
 If you have any problems at all, we will aim to resolve it to your satisfaction.

 Stairlift Cost Buy Versus Rental